-Also, if seabed minerals are considered part of the public domain, the title holder must pay a royalty.
+Also, if seabed minerals are considered part of the public domain, the title-holder must pay a royalty.

-As far as exports go, a commodity classification tool is applied, which was created to meet the requirements of the Common Customs Tariff and EU external statistics, and is called the Combined Nomenclature.
+With regard to exports, a commodity classification tool is applied, which was created to meet the requirements of the Common Customs Tariff and EU external statistics, and is called the Combined Nomenclature.

-The assets held and/or managed by the SPV can meet the criteria of a classified installation for the protection of the environment, in which case a declaration, registration and authorisation process must be followed, in compliance with the Environmental Laws.
+The assets held and/or managed by the SPV can meet the criteria of a classified installation for the protection of the environment, in which case a declaration, registration and authorisation process must be followed, in compliance with the environmental laws.

-The installations and activities are to be controlled and monitored by the State services in charge of the protection of the environment (Directions régionales de l’environnement, de l’aménagement et du logement).
+The installations and activities are to be controlled and monitored by the state services in charge of the protection of the environment (Directions régionales de l’environnement, de l’aménagement et du logement).
 These services may impose additional prescriptions to be followed, apply financial penalties, and modify or withdraw granted authorisations.

-Moreover, in order to be granted a project agreement by the State or an administrative authority, the successful bidder must prove its compliance with tax and labour law and regulations, and must prove such compliance every six months after the award of the contract.
+Moreover, in order to be granted a project agreement by the state or an administrative authority, the successful bidder must prove its compliance with tax and labour law and regulations, and must prove such compliance every six months after the award of the contract.
 More generally, under the French Labour Code, every company signing a contract above a certain threshold must regularly check that its contractor meets certain labour law obligations.